Conveuropean logo

 Belfast Northern ireland

 I visited Belfast for a second time last year (2012) and this time I did the "Black Taxi Tour" and it was very interesting.
-The driver was part of the Catholic community and he drove me through both the loyalist protestant areas (ie. Shankill Road) and the Nationalist enclaves (Falls Road and Bombay Street).
-One of the most suprising parts of the tour was to pass by the "Peace Lines".
-I had no clue Belfast had built during the troubles those walls to separate Catholic and Protestant neighbourhoods.
-In this picture you can one of those walls along Cupar Way in Belfast.
+The driver was part of the Catholic community and he drove me through both the loyalist Protestant areas (i.e., Shankill Road) and the Nationalist enclaves (Falls Road and Bombay Street).
+One of the most surprising parts of the tour was to pass by the "Peace Lines".
+I had no clue Belfast had built those walls during the troubles to separate Catholic and Protestant neighbourhoods.
+In this picture you can see one of those walls along Cupar Way in Belfast.

 Driving around the ring of Kerry